vsb-js/general/README.md

 - 4 points for each lab
   - 1 point - if we can run your file / project without error!
 Learn why this rule [here](https://github.com/vsb-js/general/blob/main/CODERUNS.md).
   - 3 points - for finishing the tasks properly ((finished tasks / amount of tasks) * 3)
+##### Cheating / copying the code
+It's OK to help each other out in the tasks.
+To tell your friend the solution.
+Link him the stack overflow answer or something.
+But in most cases the tasks are per multiple lines and we can really tell that you copied the code exactly 1:1 from someone else and didn't even changed single character.

+In cases where code is copied 1:1, the person who had earlier commit will be given points.
+The person who copied will get 0.
+And we highly not recommend giving your code to people to do 1:1 copy - we can easily make mistake and give the points to the one who copied and the original might get 0.

 #### Tips and tricks: